- 2 Bedrooms

 Congratulations!
 All that is left is enjoying your visit!

 During your Stay

-- To make certain no damages are attributed to your visit, create a record of any trouble spots of the property.
-We also advise immediately calling the property manager with a report of any damage, along with your request for any critical fixes.
+- Take pictures at your arrival.
+To ensure no damages are associated with your stay, make a record of any trouble spots of the rental.
+We also advise promptly getting in touch with the rental home manager with a report of any damages, together with your request for any critical fixes.
 This will protect against conflicts during checkout.

-- Make sure that you protect the owner (and your stuff!) by keeping the rental home secured when you are away, just like you would in your own home.
+- Enjoy your stay!
+Don't forget to protect the property owner (and your stuff!) by keeping the vacation rental secured when you are away, just like you would at home.

 - Coligny Park - 2.2 miles

 - Driessen Beach Park - 2.9 miles

 - Folly Field Beach Park - 3.3 miles

 - Sea Pines Forest Preserve - 3.8 miles